fusiongyro/lbac/tutor10.md

 The  next step is to process the code for the main program.
 I'll use the Pascal BEGIN-block:

      <main> ::= BEGIN <block> END

 Here,  again,  we  have made a decision.
-We could have chosen to require a "PROCEDURE MAIN" sort of declaration, similar to C.   I must  admit  that  this  is  not  a bad idea at all ...
-I  don't particularly  like  the  Pascal  approach  since I tend  to  have trouble locating the main  program  in a Pascal listing.
+We could have chosen to require a "PROCEDURE MAIN" sort of declaration, similar to C.   I must  admit  that  this  is  not  a bad idea at all…  I  don't particularly  like  the  Pascal  approach  since I tend  to  have trouble locating the main  program  in a Pascal listing.
 But the alternative is a little awkward, too, since you have to deal with